 The Normans brought the “Carol” dance, where a circle of dancers followed the lead of one central singer—the first written record of the Carol is from 1413.

 The 18th century saw the emergence of Dance Masters.
 These teacher-choreographers traveled from town to town, providing dance lessons to the local community.
 Dance Masters were held in high regard and it was a significant occasion when one came to town.
-He would often stay with a local family—giving free lessons in return for room and board—and use a local barn as a teaching and performance space.
+They would often stay with a local family—giving free lessons in return for room and board—and use a local barn as a teaching and performance space.
 The best dancers were allowed to perform solos, and rivalries emerged between different Dance Masters.
 Today’s Irish dance competitions emerged from these traditions.

 The Dance Masters’ most enduring legacy was that by traveling and teaching across the countryside, they helped to spread and popularize folk dancing throughout Ireland.
 The formation of the Gaelic League in 1893 was another significant event.
 The League organized dance competitions as a key part of their mission to preserve Irish culture.
 This preceded the Irish Dancing Commission, which took the League’s mission a step further.
 Officially established in 1930, and still in existence today, the Commission organizes Irish dance competitions around the world as well as standardizing qualifications for teachers.

-Irish stepdance evolved from “old style” sean nós dances.
-These were done in an improvisational style, with limited upper body movement and quick feet tapping in time with the music.
 Sean nós dances are usually performed solo within a confined space since dancers used to stand on a wooden platform or barrel top.
 Hard shoes on the wooden surface create a rhythmic clicking sound.

 Set dances are more structured than céilís—think of American square dancing.
 Groups of four couples form squares and perform a series of dances, occasionally swapping sides or partners.